SoftInstigate/restheart-website/learn/setup.md

 #### 5.2.
 MongoDB authentication with just enough permissions

-In the previous examples we used a mongodb user with *root *role (or *clusterAdmin* and *dbAdminAnyDatabase* roles for version 2.4) for the sake of simplicity.
+In the previous examples we used a mongodb user with *root *role for the sake of simplicity.
 This allows RESTHeart to execute any command on any mongodb resource.